Table of Contents

 - Atropine and scopolamine from flowers like the angel trumpet and the thorn apple

 Effect of hallucinogens

-The intoxication with hallucinogens manifests itself with ecstatic emotion intensification, psychedelic effects, and flight of ideas.
-It is possible to experience distortion of perception, misjudgment, and hallucinations as well as changes of the ergo-experience, the body sensation, and the space-time experience.
-The physical symptoms include an increase in the heart rate, hyperreflexia, mydriasis, and initial nausea.
+Intoxication with hallucinogens present with ecstatic emotion intensification, psychedelic effects, and racing thoughts.
+It is possible to experience distortion of perception, misjudgment, and hallucinations as well as changes in the ergo-experience, body sensation, and the space-time experience.
+Physical symptoms may include an increase in the heart rate, hyperreflexia, mydriasis, and initial nausea.
 The intoxication is divided up into 4 phases: